lucasm/lucasm/README.md

 ## Achievements

 - ⭐️ Awarded the Top JavaScript Author on DEV Community
-- ⭐️ Won 1st Place in several Events and Hackathons
+- ⭐️ Won 1st Place in several Tech Events and Hackathons

-## Open source
+## Open Source

-I use GitHub only for open-source projects and contributions, which you can see below 👇🏻
+For contractual reasons, I use GitHub only for open source projects and contributions, which you can see below 👇🏻